Agreement on the general terms and conditions

 The user is informed that Doctena has no responsibility regarding the accuracy of information provided by the practitioner regarding the date and hour of the appointment or any other information.
 Doctena has no responsibility to manage cancellations within a few minutes of these appointments, which must be managed directly between the patient and the practitioner.

 Doctena itself does not provide medical advice.
-The service is limited to the publication of consultation times of participating practitioners and their follow-up services.
+The service is limited to the publication of consultation times of participating practitioners, providing the technical solution for online video consultations and the follow-up services related to appointments.

 The user is informed that Doctena has no responsibility for responding to medical, dental, surgical or any other type of emergency.
 In case of emergency, Doctena recommends calling emergency services or calling local emergency services () 112).